 Leather, a staple material among fashion enthusiasts and the masses, has long been the subject of controversy and protests, from activists and rights groups because of how it is created: from animal cruelty.
 However, when you develop leather from other means, say mushrooms, it eliminates the need to source from livestock.
 But could this vision of vegan leather come to reality?

 Stella McCartney is not alone in this effort, but sustainability has always been in their values.
 Their latest slick all-black leather pair is not only impressive and gorgeous design-wise, but the intention behind the outfit is extremely noteworthy.
 For this to be possible, the brand teamed up with Bolt Threads, a materials solutions firm that engineers biomatter.

-Bolt Threads, which takes inspiration from nature to make cutting-edge stuff, has developed and patented their own mushroom leather material called Mylo.
-The biotech company managed to create Mylo that resembles the properties of true leather based on mycelium, a type of organism that results in mushrooms.
+Bolt Threads, which takes inspiration from nature to make cutting-edge stuff, has developed and patented its own mushroom leather material called Mylo.
+The biotech company managed to create Mylo which resembles the properties of true leather-based on mycelium, a type of organism that results in mushrooms.
 It’s technically not leather, but the similarities are uncanny–except for the animal part!

 Before Mushrooms: Meet Mycelia

 OK, if you’re wondering how mushrooms turn into leather, it’s more nuanced than that.
 It’s actually the mushroom’s underground root system called Mycelium or Mycelia that scientists and fashion brands are after.
 Rather than harvesting them on their own in forests or wooded areas where they are abundant, the material used for the so-called mushroom leathers is grown in laboratories.